 - In the Custom box, enter "A/B, B/C, C/D"

-If you select, Apply to Selection, these comparison settings will be saved with the variable set used in the columns and will appear anywhere this variable set is used in the entire document.
+- If you select, Apply to Selection, these comparison settings will be saved with the variable set used in the columns and will appear anywhere this variable set is used in the entire document.
 If you select Apply as Default, these settings will be the default for all tables in your document.

 The results are as follows: